ninjaneers-team/uropa/docs/README.md

 sync, reset, etc.) shows the help text along with supported flags for those commands.

-A gist of all commands that are available in urOpa can be found [here](commands.md).
+A gist of all commands that are available in uropa can be found [here](commands.md).

 ## Frequently Asked Questions (FAQs)